Keyfactor/azurekeyvault-orchestrator/readme_source.md

 1) Double-click the row that corresponds to the Azure Keyvault in the discovery results (you can also select the row and click "approve").

-1) In the dialog window, enter the Vault Name and Resource Group Name from the store path value above.
+1) In the dialog window, enter the Vault Name from the store path value above, as well as the resource group name for the vault (found in the Azure portal).

      ![Approve Cert Store](/Images/approve-cert-store.png)